mgczarnievicz/www-xmas-2022/README.md

 The application has a top navigation that allows the user to navigate to:

 - Welcome page
 - Event Coaches
 - Useful Links:
   - Theoretical Material
   - Card Code Initial Template
   - Card Board, where all card were uploaded.

 ## Technologies

 [![My Skills](https://skillicons.dev/icons?i=ts,nextjs,css)](https://skillicons.dev)

-## Made by.
+## Made by

 This page was made by Gimena, designed by Klaus and spelling review by Jan.